chrismheiser/lipdnet/Parser/noaa/README_noaa.md

 NOAA Converter
 ------
 Convert between NOAA and LiPD file formats.
 NOAA to LiPD, and LiPD to NOAA.
+User will be prompted to choose which conversion to execute.

 Overview
 ------